Biography: Exploring the Mind, Women's Spirituality, and the Unseen Realms

 My continued fascination with Eastern religions, healing modalities, women's cultural histories, feminism, and spirituality led me to embark on journeys to sacred feminine sites in Greece, temples devoted to female deities and dakinis in India and Nepal, as well as lands associated with the ancient Amazons in Eastern Europe and Russia.
 Exploring my heritage in Lithuania, Poland, Ukraine, and Russia further deepened my connection to my own personal mythology and fueled a passionate quest to learn about women's folk practices and oral traditions.
 This quest led me to earn degrees in Archaeomythology (B.A), Women's Spirituality (M.A.), and a Ph.D. in Philosophy and Religion with a concentration in Transformation and Consciousness from the California Institute of Integral Studies in San Francisco.

-In 1992, out of the blue—completely unexpected—I experienced a powerful spiritual emergence.
-Through a series of frequent spontaneous lucid dreams that lasted well over thirteen years, I met with spiritual teachers and wisdom guides in various forms and received healings, transmissions and gifts of insight.
-I wrote an account of these experiences in my book "Guardians of the Gate: An Investigation of Numinous Presence, 'Visions of the Divine,' in Dreams," based on my doctoral dissertation.
+In 1992, a profound spiritual awakening unexpectedly unfolded through a series of frequent spontaneous lucid dreams, many of which were ecstatic in nature.
+These dreams continued for over thirteen years, during which I encountered spiritual teachers and wisdom guides in various forms, receiving healings, transmissions, and profound insights.
+I chronicled these experiences in my book, "Guardians of the Gate: An Investigation of Numinous Presence, 'Visions of the Divine,' in Dreams," based on my doctoral dissertation.